Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 When the plant receives too much fertilizer, the nutrients can build up in the soil and cause the leaves to become distorted.

-In addition to causing curled leaves, overfertilization can also stunt the growth of Monstera plants and make them more susceptible to disease.
+In addition to causing curled Monstera leaves, overfertilization can also stunt the growth of Monstera plants and make them more susceptible to disease.

 As a result, it is essential to fertilize Monstera plants only when necessary and use a light hand when applying fertilizer.